gediz/mpv-wiki/FFmpeg-versus-Libav.md

 - Piles hacks upon hacks.
 A patch is questionable both in implementation and the improvement it adds?
 Doesn't matter, merge anyway.
 Someone wants to add a half-baken API half of the developers are against?
 It gets merged.
 Completely useless filters easily get in as well; apparently, as long as "it does what the documentation says", it can get in (even if it's useless).
 More features = better, fuck code quality.
 - Weak code reviews.
 Reviewer's concerns are ignored, and often stuff is pushed without review or without even showing up on the mailing list.
 - Pretends Libav doesn't exist, but merges absolutely everything it does.
 Sometimes with consequences; for example there are now 2 prores decoders, and 3 prores encoders.

+Note: this is my personal opinion, and mostly an expression about my frustration with the FFmpeg development process.
+It isn't necessarily neutral or free of my own personal faults and misconceptions.